kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 $$
 \boldsymbol{w}_{k+1} = M\boldsymbol{w}_{k}
 $$ {#eq:recurrence}
-Equation (@eq:recurrence) is called a [_recurrence relation_][recurrence] or _difference equation_, and in our case, it represents the evolution of a dynamical system in time, namely the weather.
+*@eq:recurrence) is called a [_recurrence relation_][recurrence] or _difference equation_, and in our case, it represents the evolution of a dynamical system in time, namely the weather.
 Just for completeness, let the initial condition be given by:
 $$
 \boldsymbol{w}_{0} = \begin{bmatrix}0.55\\0.34\\0.11\end{bmatrix}
 $$ {#eq:initial}